 - Contract Creation, Review, and Approval: Once the parties have reached an agreement, the contract is created, reviewed by both parties’ for legal and informational accuracy and completeness, and signed.

 - P2P: The procure-to-pay process can now be executed as normal, with optimal pricing and payment terms for the goods and services required.

-Source-to-pay provides value in the form of preventative optimization.
-Procurement teams can leverage the insights from the data collected and analyzed using its existing procurement solution to perform vendor evaluation and on-boarding, contract management, and detailed, strategic sourcing.
-In turn, these vendors will be part of this optimized system from the moment they become part of the supply chain, making it easy to evaluate vendor performance against key performance indicators (KPIs) like pricing, on-time deliveries, and cycle times for purchase orders and eInvoicing and further refine the supply chain based on the results.
+Source-to-pay provides value in the form of preventative optimisation.
+Procurement teams can leverage the insights from the data collected and analysed using its existing procurement solution to perform vendor evaluation and on-boarding, contract management, and detailed, strategic sourcing.
+In turn, these vendors will be part of this optimised system from the moment they become part of the supply chain, making it easy to evaluate vendor performance against key performance indicators (KPIs) like pricing, on-time deliveries, and cycle times for purchase orders and eInvoicing and further refine the supply chain based on the results.

 Over time, the entire supply chain can be integrated in this way, with every vendor, and every transaction, part of the automated workflows and real-time data management that drives continuous improvement.

 Is Source-to-Pay Part of Your Procurement Plan?